A topic from the subject of Physical Chemistry in Chemistry.

 • Molecular Dynamics Simulations

-Types of Experiments in Condensed matter
+Types of Experiments in Condensed Matter Physics

 • Materials Synthesis and Characterization

-• Growth and Manipulation of Low Dimensional and Correlated Systems
+• Growth and Manipulation of Low-Dimensional and Correlated Systems

 • Computer Modeling and Simulations

-Data Analysis in Condensed matter
+Data Analysis in Condensed Matter Physics

 • Data Analysis and Modeling